Ann Duquesnay

 Ann Duquesnay is an American musical theatre singer/actress, composer and lyricist.
 She is best known for Bring in 'da Noise, Bring in 'da Funk, which earned her a Tony Award and Grammy Award nomination.

 Early life

 Duquesnay's parents were Southern sharecroppers who moved to Harlem when she was five years old.
+She converted to Catholicism as a child.
 Her formal music training began well after her stage years.
 She developed a passion for theatre, encouraged by director George C. Wolfe.

 Duquesnay's Broadway debut was in the revue Blues in the Night in 1982 as a standby.
 Two years later, she played Glinda in a revival of The Wiz.
 She was next seen in Jelly's Last Jam as Gran Mimi and Ancestor.
 She was a replacement on Broadway in It Ain't Nothin But the Blues.